 No rawhide - Rawhide expands in a dog's stomach or throat when wet.
 It is a dangerous treat.

 Avoid Chinese products.
-China has no requirements to avoid toxins, The treats, toys, foods, treats, bedding, and such from China may all be toxic to your pets., as they are made cheaply and potentially (and probably) contain toxic ingredients.
+China has no requirements to avoid toxins, The treats, toys, foods, treats, bedding, and such from China.
+They may all be toxic to your pets., as they are made cheaply and potentially (and probably) contain toxic ingredients.

 Don't use tea tree oil on your pets - it's harmful to dogs.

 Beware of car heat!
 Never leave anyone - no child, baby, pet or person, in your car when it's warm or hot outside.
 The heat in a car can rise 40 degrees "within" an hour - so if it's already 80 degrees outside, it can get up to 120 pretty fast.
 It can take only minutes for the temperature to climb to deadly levels.
 It won't take long to cause serious, if not fatal, problems with anyone in the car.
 Even if you leave the windows down, it can still get hot in the car.
 Dogs don't even have many ways to sweat, as humans do - so they can succumb to the heat pretty fast.
 Report any instances you find of a child or pet in a closed car on a hot day - it could save a life.
 If you must, make sure to crack open at least two windows for air circulation, park in the shade, and make sure there is water for your pet - and be gone for ONLY a couple of minutes.
 (I know the intent may be good to be gone for a couple of minutes, but sometimes it ends up being longer - but at least the pet has a chance of being ok if there is moving air and water.)
 Check the law in your state - you might be within the law to break out a locked pet or child.
 Do not forget that you had a pet or someone in the car after you reach your destination!